-Shaich was awarded the 2011 MUFSO Pioneer Award for being one of the most significant contributors in the history of the food service industry.
-Past winners have included Colonel Harland Sanders, Ray Kroc, Norman Brinker and J. Willard Marriott, Sr. In 2005, he was awarded IFMA’s Gold Plate Award for being the outstanding leader in the food service industry.
-As well, he has twice received the Nation’s Restaurant News Golden Chain Award which is given to figures who exemplify success and leadership in the food service industry.
+Shaich was awarded the 2011 MUFSO Pioneer Award for being one of the most significant contributors to the history of the foodservice industry.
+Past winners have included Colonel Harland Sanders, Ray Kroc, Norman Brinker and J. Willard Marriott, Sr. He was awarded IFMA’s Gold Plate Award for being the outstanding leader in the industry in 2005.
+As well, he has twice received the Nation’s Restaurant News Golden Chain Award, which is given to figures who exemplify success and leadership in food service.

 Shaich has also been a national finalist for Ernst & Young’s Entrepreneur of the Year.
-The Company and Shaich’s innovative management style have been featured in Fortune, Forbes, Inc., Fast Company, The Economist, TIME, The Wall Street Journal, The New York Times, all three network evening news programs (NBC Nightly News, CBS Evening News, ABC World News Tonight) and several books.
-As well, Shaich frequently represents Panera Bread on CNBC, Bloomberg, CNN and Fox News.
+The Company and Shaich’s innovative management style have been featured in Fortune, Forbes, Inc., Fast Company, The Economist, TIME, The Wall Street Journal, The New York Times, on NBC Nightly News, CBS Evening News and ABC World News Tonight and in several books.
+As well, Shaich frequently represents Panera Bread on CNBC, Bloomberg, CNN and The Fox News Channel.

-Shaich also serves as President of the Panera Bread Foundation and recently spearheaded the Panera Cares initiative, through which the Foundation created nonprofit community cafes aimed at addressing issues related to food insecurity.
-He is a member of the Board of Directors of the Lown Cardiovascular Research Foundation and on the Board of the Rashi School.
-Shaich formerly served as Chairman of the Board of Trustees of Clark University.
-He is also a co-founder of No Labels, a political organization aimed at addressing the politics of problem solving.
+Shaich serves as President of the Panera Bread Foundation and spearheaded the Panera Cares initiative, through which the Foundation creates nonprofit community cafes aimed at addressing issues related to food insecurity.
+He is a member of the Boards of Directors of the Lown Cardiovascular Research Foundation and the Massachusetts Financial Literacy Trust Fund.
+Shaich formerly served as Chairman of the Board of Trustees of Clark University and on the Board of the Rashi School.
+He is also a co-founder of No Labels, an organization concerned with political problem solving.

-Shaich received a Bachelor of Arts degree from Clark University in 1976 and a Master’s Degree in Business Administration from Harvard Business School in 1978.
+Shaich received a Bachelor of Arts degree from Clark University and a Master of Business Administration degree from Harvard Business School.
 He resides in Brookline, MA with his wife, Nancy, and children, Michael and Emma.